sheraadams/OpenGL-Skyboxes-and-Photoshop-tutorial/README.md

 ## About the Project

 This is a repository resource loaded with high resolution skyboxes for use with OpenGL (C++).
 Most of the skyboxes here are open source but are cited below for your reference.
-Tutorial are linked below to demonstrate Photoshop best practices for preserving detail  and resolution when working with the images.
+Tutorials are linked below to demonstrate Photoshop best practices for preserving detail and resolution when working with the images.

 ## Skybox Previews